devopsdays-dk/devopsdays.dk/CONTRIBUTING.md

 ### The Basics

-**Markdown with Frontmatter**: Content files (posts, pages, events) are markdown with YAML frontmatter:
+**Markdown with FrontMatter**: Content files (posts, pages, events) are markdown with YAML frontmatter:

 ```markdown
 ---